John Adams Dix

 On the morning of June 1, 1917, Capt.
 George Mulheron and 19 soldiers Company C, 26th New Jersey Engineers arrived in the village of Wrightstown.
 Their mission: establish a camp dedicated to training Army soldiers for World War I. Wrightstown was selected for its close location to the railroad and major ports.
 The soil – a mixture of sand, clay and gravel – made Wrightstown a prime location for construction.

-The area was originally named Camp 13.
-It was one of 13 camps established by the War Department to train Soldiers for World War I. Camp 13 consisted of 5,000 acres and a rifle range leased from local landowners.
+The Army camp area was one of 13 established by the War Department to train Soldiers for World War I. It consisted of 5,000 acres and a rifle range leased from local landowners.
 Local farmers also received compensation for providing food for the camp.

 The name was changed to Camp Dix on July 18, 1917 to honor Maj.
 Gen John Adams Dix, a veteran of the War of 1812 and the Civil War.
 A native of New Hampshire who studied law, Dix had a long history of military and civil service.
 Dix was a U.S Senator, Secretary of Treasury, Minister to France and Governor of New York.

 Men from the local area were hired to construct Camp Dix.
 Their experience ranged from college professors to unskilled laborers.
 The men were paid 60 cents an hour, while skilled laborers, such as electricians and plumbers, were paid 62.5 cents an hour.
 Together, more than 11,000 workers quickly developed Camp Dix into a sprawling complex of 1655 buildings.